intel/neural-compressor/docs/source/pruning.md

   The algorithm uses Group lasso regularization to prune entire rows, columns or blocks of parameters that result in a smaller dense network.

-- Pattern Lock

-  The algorithm locks the sparsity pattern in finetuning phase by freezing those zero values of weight tensor during weight update of training.
-It can be applied in the following scenario: after the model is pruned under a large dataset, pattern lock can be used to retrain the sparse model on a downstream task (a smaller dataset).
-Please refer to [Prune once for all](https://arxiv.org/pdf/2111.05754.pdf) for more information.

 - SNIP

   The algorithm prunes the dense model at its initialization, by analyzing the weights' effect to the loss function when they are masked.
 Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for details